Published on March 29, 2005

 young pathologists to pursue academic medicine.

-brain or the heart.
-His research is likely to have important consequences
+for breast cancer patients.
+This research is likely to have important

-Dr. Tamama received his medical degree from Gumna University School of
+Dr. Hameed received his medical degree from Baghdad University School

 Through annual conferences, publications and special events, the CAPF